-- 11.14 Commercial development shall be attractively designed, fit with existing development, and address the County's Commercial, Office, and Industrial Design Guidelines and the design requirements of Appendix D. - 11.15 Commercial development shall provide for convenient, attractive, and efficient pedestrian and bicycle linkages between building entrances, sites, and, where applicable, adjacent areas. - 11.16 Buildings in the hamlet commercial area should be built close to the street with onsite parking located in the side and rear. - 11.17 Wide sidewalks and angled parking are encouraged as design features consistent with rural prairie towns, in the hamlet commercial area. - 11.18 All private lighting, including security and parking area lighting, shall be designed to respect the County's 'dark sky' Land Use bylaw requirements, conserve energy, reduce glare, and minimize light trespass onto surrounding properties. - 11.19 The use of fencing in commercial areas should not be permitted, other than for buffering adjacent lands in non-residential/residential interface areas, screening of outside storage, screening of garbage bins, or for security purposes, provided the security area is adjacent to the side or rear of the primary building.
+- 11.15 Commercial development shall be attractively designed, fit with existing development, and address the County's Commercial, Office, and Industrial Design Guidelines and the design requirements of Appendix D. - 11.16 Commercial development shall provide for convenient, attractive, and efficient pedestrian and bicycle linkages between building entrances, sites, and, where applicable, adjacent areas. - 11.17 Buildings in the hamlet commercial area should be built close to the street with onsite parking located in the side and rear. - 11.18 Wide sidewalks and angled parking are encouraged as design features consistent with rural prairie towns, in the hamlet commercial area. - 11.19 All private lighting, including security and parking area lighting, shall be designed to respect the County's 'dark sky' Land Use bylaw requirements, conserve energy, reduce glare, and minimize light trespass onto surrounding properties. - 11.20 The use of fencing in commercial areas should not be permitted, other than for buffering adjacent lands in non-residential/residential interface areas, screening of outside storage, screening of garbage bins, or for security purposes, provided the security area is adjacent to the side or rear of the primary building.

-LOCAL PLANS

-- 11.20 A local plan shall be required to support applications (see Section 28) for Highway Business and Hamlet Commercial development.
-The local plan should: - a. provide detailed planning and design policies and guidelines; - b. address the County's Commercial, Office, and Industrial Design Guidelines and document how the local plan meets those guidelines; - c. provide architectural and site guidelines in order to provide a consistent, thematic design to the commercial area; - d. where applicable, coordinate with the adjacent municipality to ensure effective transition across municipal boundaries; - e. where necessary, provide for current and future access requirements to Highway 1; and - f. where necessary, ensure vehicle and pedestrian connections are in general accordance with other local plan areas, and, with Maps 8 and 9 of this plan.
+11.21 A local plan shall be required to support applications (see Section 27) for highwaybusiness development.
+The local plan should:

+a. provide detailed planning and design policies and guidelines;

+b. address the County's Commercial, Office, and Industrial Design Guidelines and document how the local plan meets those guidelines;

+c. provide architectural and site guidelines in order to provide a consistent, thematic design to the commercial area;

+d. where applicable, coordinate with the adjacent municipality to ensure effective transition across municipal boundaries;

+e. where necessary, provide for current and future access requirements to-Highway 1; andf. where necessary, ensure vehicle and pedestrian connections are in generalaccordance with other local plan areas, and, with Maps 7 and 8 of this plan.